pretix/pretix-docs/docs/guides/seating.md

 Selling products via a seating plan has implications for the configuration of products in your shop.

+It is not possible to offer multiple different products to a single seat category.
+But it is possible to offer multiple product variations.
 If you want to offer more than one type of ticket per seat, then you have to create a product with multiple variations.
 Assign that product to the corresponding seat category.